 The cons of physical sunscreen are that they tend to be a bit heavy and are prone to rubbing off when you sweat.
 You’ll want to make sure you’re reapplying often.
 The plus side is they work as soon as you apply them to the skin.

 Physical sunscreens may also leave a white cast or white residue on darker skin tones.
 However, there are a lot of brands offering tinted sunscreens which may help.

-They are usually a thinner consistency than their physical sunscreen counterparts.
-This makes it the best sunscreen for the face for many people.
-I tend to prefer physical sunscreen for my face.
+They are usually a thinner consistency than their physical counterparts.
+This makes it the best sun protection for the face for many people.
+I, however, prefer physical sunscreen for my face.

 However, chemical sunscreens are usually waterproof and sweatproof.
 You will still want to make sure you are reapplying every 2 hours.
 They are also thinner, making them ideal for everyday use and worn under makeup.

 How Much Sunscreen Do I Need To Apply?

 According to the Skin Cancer Foundation, you should be applying 1 oz., or about a shot glass, to your entire body.
 This includes arms, legs, and torso.
 Don’t forget to apply it to the tops of your feet, the back of your hands, and your ears.

 For your face, you should aim to apply about 1 teaspoon of sunscreen.
 This should be applied all over, including your eyelids, neck, and ears.

 An area that frequently gets overlooked is your scalp.
 If you part your hair, you’ll want to apply sunscreen to the exposed scalp.
 OR, you could wear a hat.
 But, I did want to share the information because I too have suffered from a burned scalp *OUCH* (more about hair SPF below)